Marketing and Communications

-Always contact the Web Content & Social Media Manager before creating a new Carroll social media site.
+Always contact the Digital Marketing Manager before creating a new Carroll social media site.

 Principles for Public Events

-For guidelines on how to apply these principles, how to make speaker arrangements, when you should consult others on campus, and a statement when providing a speaker disclaimer at your event, please click here.
+For guidelines on how to apply these principles, how to make speaker arrangements, when you should consult others on campus, and a statement when providing a speaker disclaimer at your event, please refer to the External Speaker Policy.

 Very important: Always contact the Marketing & Communications Director before finalizing speakers or with any questions about this policy.